Sun Yat-sen: Getting support from Siamese Chinese

 In 1903, Sun made a secret trip to Bangkok in which he sought funds for his cause in Southeast Asia.
-His loyal followers published newspapers, providing invaluable support to the dissemination of his revolutionary principles and ideals among Siamese Chinese in Siam.
+His loyal followers published newspapers, providing invaluable support to the dissemination of his revolutionary principles and ideals among Siamese Chinese in Siam (Thailand).
 In Bangkok, Sun visited Yaowarat Road, in the city's Chinatown.
 On that street, Sun gave a speech claiming that Overseas Chinese were "the Mother of the Revolution."
 He also met the local Chinese merchant Seow Houtseng, who sent financial support to him.

 Sun's speech on Yaowarat Road was commemorated by the street later being named "Sun Yat Sen Street" or "Soi Sun Yat Sen" (ซอยซุนยัตเซ็น) in his honour.

 Getting support from American Chinese

 According to Lee Yun-ping, chairman of the Chinese historical society, Sun needed a certificate to enter the United States since the Chinese Exclusion Act of 1882 would have otherwise blocked him.

 In March 1904, while residing in Kula, Maui, Sun Yat-sen obtained a Certificate of Hawaiian Birth, issued by the Territory of Hawaii, stating that "he was born in the Hawaiian Islands on the 24th day of November, A.D.
 1870."
 He renounced it after it served its purpose to circumvent the Chinese Exclusion Act.
 Official files of the United States show that Sun had United States nationality, moved to China with his family at age 4, and returned to Hawaii 10 years later.

 On 6 April 1904, on his first attempt to enter the United States, Sun Yat-sen landed in San Francisco.
 He was detained and faced with possible deportation.
 Sun, represented by the law firm of Ralston & Siddons, based in Washington DC, filed an appeal with the Commissioner-General of Immigration on 26 April 1904.
 On 28 April 1904, the acting secretary of the Department of Commerce and Labor in a four-page decision contained in the case file, set aside the order of deportation and ordered the Commissioner of Immigration in San Francisco to "permit the said Sun Yat-sen to land."
 Sun was then freed to embark on his fundraising tour in the United States.

+Later in 1911, Sun Yat-sen would visit several Chinese American communities in the United States, including a community in Phoenix, to thank them for their financial support in the revolution.